By Paul d'Anjou, Twitch growth expert

 Is Powder.gg shut down?

-Yes.
-As of writing, the powder.gg domain returns a 301 redirect to a public Google Doc titled 'To the Powder community'.
-That's the team's farewell letter.
-The AI Studio, the desktop app, and clip exports are no longer accessible through powder.gg.
+Yes, by every live signal.
+As of June 23, 2026, the powder.gg domain returns a 301 redirect to a public Google Doc titled 'To the Powder community', the team's farewell letter.
+The app, the AI Studio, and clip exports are no longer reachable through the live service.

 Why did Powder.gg shut down?

-The reason cited by the team and quoted by AssistantGG is financial: 'When the Powder team announced that they could no longer sustain the app, it marked the end of an era.'
-Freemium gaming AI is structurally hard to monetize: video inference on long VODs costs real money.
-A free tier subsidized by paid users only works if the paid conversion holds.
-Powder's letter implies it didn't.
+The reason cited by the team is financial.
+Freemium gaming AI is structurally hard to monetize because video inference on long VODs costs real GPU time.
+A free tier subsidized by paid users only works if paid conversion holds, and the farewell letter implies it did not.

-The official letter is the only up-to-date source.
-Read the Google Doc 'To the Powder community' (accessible via the powder.gg redirect) for any recovery instructions.
-No third party has verified clip export procedures.
-Don't enter your old Powder credentials into any tool that claims to recover your account, that's the textbook setup for post-shutdown phishing.
+Read the official farewell Google Doc reachable via the powder.gg redirect for any recovery instructions.
+No third party has verified an export procedure.
+Never enter your old Powder login into a tool that promises to recover your account, that is the classic setup for post-shutdown phishing.

-It depends on your use case.
+It depends on your content.
 For raw FPS and MOBA detection, Eklipse is the closest functional match.
-For a like-for-like with your old Powder workflow, AssistantGG explicitly positions itself as the successor.
-For a managed flow that pushes your clips to TikTok and Shorts without editing yourself, a delegated service (see section 4 below) covers the pipeline end-to-end with a human-plus-AI fallback.
-Medal.tv remains the most mainstream free gaming option.
+For a like-for-like with your old Powder workflow, AssistantGG positions itself as the successor.
+For a hands-off flow that ships clips to TikTok and Shorts without you editing, a delegated service covers the whole pipeline.
+Medal.tv stays the most mainstream free option.

 Does AssistantGG replace Powder.gg?

-AssistantGG self-positions as 'the natural successor to Powder' in its launch piece.
-It's a separate product, not an official continuation of Powder.
-Functional promise is close (gaming AI detection, vertical export), but the codebase, user accounts, and roadmap are independent.
-Treat the 'successor' framing as competitive marketing, not service continuity.
+AssistantGG calls itself the natural successor to Powder, but it is a separate product, not an official continuation.
+The feature promise is close, yet the code, accounts, and roadmap are independent.
+Treat the successor framing as competitive marketing, not service continuity, and test it before migrating your whole routine.

 Was Powder.gg free?

 Yes, freemium.
-The free tier gave access to AI detection and vertical export with queue and resolution caps.
-A paid Premium tier unlocked priority queue, HD exports, and advanced features.
-Freemium gaming with heavy VOD ingestion is one of the financial pressures most likely behind the shutdown letter.
+The free tier gave AI detection and vertical export with queue and resolution caps, and a paid tier unlocked priority queue, HD exports, and advanced features.
+Heavy VOD ingestion on a free tier is one of the financial pressures most likely behind the shutdown.

-Past tense: Powder was an AI gaming clipping tool.
-It ingested Twitch VODs, detected gameplay highlights (kills, score events, voice spikes from the streamer, chat surges), and exported vertical 9:16 clips for TikTok, Shorts, and Reels.
-The signature feature was streamer voice detection during gameplay, originally covered by TechCrunch at launch in 2023.
+Past tense now.
+Powder ingested gameplay and Twitch VODs, detected highlights like kills, score events, and streamer voice spikes, and exported vertical 9:16 clips for TikTok, Shorts, and Reels.
+The signature feature was streamer voice detection during gameplay, covered by TechCrunch at launch in 2023.